evansmwangik/Olist-Store-Analysis/README.md

 	ON t1.order_id = t2.order_id
 WHERE t2.order_status = "delivered";
 ```
+Other Facts:
+- The highest repeat seller by orders made has done 17 orders.
+- The largest order contains 21 items.
+- The higest order ever made in the years covered: $13,440.00
+- The biggest seller of all time earning: $226,987.93.
+For delivered orders only.
+- The largest number of sellers and buyers come from Sao Paulo (SP).

 ##### Yearly Sales & Other Metrics
 - 2018 leads in sales made for all delivered orders despite not having all the data for orders made that year.